 Technology within special needs and elderly care settings has unique challenges and requirements (Ferati, Kurti, Vogel, & Raufi, 2016).
 These persons need unobtrusive systems that continuously monitor and respond to their behaviors.
 Specific vendors utilize voice-enabled Personal Digital Assistants (PDA) (e.g., Amazon Alexa) to effectively set reminders and record activities (Tan et al., 2020).
 However, it becomes challenging to globalize these voice-specific technologies to assist non-native speakers and individuals with vocal disorders.

 Assisted living facilities use trained nurses to mitigate these issues.
 Having a human inspect the patient visually is an effective but expensive tool.
 The median compensation rate for registered nurses is $75,330 annually ($36.22 per hour) (US Bureau of Labor Statistics, 2020).
 Due to the high cost, few patients have private nurses and receive fractional supervision.
-In contrast, video-centric monitoring and Human Activity Recognition (HAR) are broadly applicable to a diverse population.
-When a person falls or drinks a glass of water, their skeletal structure moves in predictable ways, enabling AI/ML processes to respond through CPS systems.
+In contrast, video-centric monitoring and Human Activity Recognition (HAR) apply to a diverse population.
+When a person falls or drinks a glass of water, their skeleton moves in predictable ways, enabling AI/ML processes to respond through CPS systems.
 Businesses could deliver these capabilities economically and consistently across global markets, ultimately improving the quality of care at lower costs.

+However, ethical concerns and privacy issues prevent researchers from collecting data at scale.
+Image the complexity that small-to-medium businesses face between vetting volunteers and ensuring diversity across participants.
+There are also budgetary considerations to deploying IP cameras and other CPS in numerous households.
+These challenges prevent quality research from occurring and improve patients’ quality of care.
+Instead, processes must exist to simulate these interactions and iterate toward more sophisticated systems.

 Problem Statement